 - Career growth, often accompanied by increased compensation and greater leadership responsibilities

-The 2020-21 EMBAC Student Exit Survey revealed that graduates who responded to the survey reported receiving an 14.7 percent increase in compensation – combined, both salary and bonuses – while in the program.
-Here’s what the numbers looks like:
+The 2021-2022 EMBAC Student Exit Survey revealed that graduates who responded to the survey reported receiving a 17.7 percent increase in compensation – combined, both salary and bonuses – while in the program.
+Here's what the numbers looks like: